rackerlabs/docs-offerings/docs/common-gs/auth-using-curl.rst

    in the authentication response.

 #.
 The ``service catalog`` section of the authentication response does not
-   include the endpoint for the Offer Service API.
+   include the endpoint for the Offer service API.
 To get the endpoint, go to :ref:`Authenticate to the Rackspace Cloud <../getting-started/authenticate.rst>` and copy the URL for the
    |api-service|, version, and region that you want to access.